MrCreosote/jgi_kbase_integration_tests/README.md

   confirmation.
 If this occurs `kill -9` the workspace and restart.

 * Tests occasionally fail because a portion of the JGI front end page fails to load according to HTMLUnit.
-Errors commonly look like `Timed out waiting for file group QC Filtered Raw Data to open after 60 seconds` or `Timed out waiting for PtKB button to load after 20 seconds.` So far trying to determine the exact cause for these failures has been unsuccessful, they rarely occur, and the fix for a user would be simply reloading the page (although these errors have never been observed while
+Errors commonly look like `Timed out waiting for file group QC Filtered Raw Data to open after 60 seconds`, `Timed out waiting for PtKB button to load after 20 seconds`, or `Timed out waiting for files to push to Kbase after 60 seconds`.
+So far trying to determine the exact cause for these failures has been unsuccessful, they rarely occur, and the fix for a user would be simply reloading the page (although these errors have never been observed while